ahmadkamrans/titanic-dataset-analysis/README.md

 # Titanic Dataset Analysis

-## Data Analysis with Pandas & Visualization with Matplotlib

-### **Overview**
+## **Overview**
 - The **Titanic Dataset** contains the detailed information about the passenger's aboard on it, which sank during its first commute on **April 15, 1912**.
 After colliding with the **ice-berg**.
-- The primary objective of analyzing this dataset is to predict the passenger survival on vairous features.
+- The primary objective of analyzing this dataset is to extract some useful insights for the passenger survival on vairous features.

 #### **Columns**
 The dataset includes the following columns: